 This was a big hit with my boys and sooo easy.
 I got everything I needed at Walmart.
 I used mini ice cream sandwiches because my boys are still at an age where they will lose interest in a snack halfway through eating it.
 I didn’t make ours with Popsicle sticks or set them in fancy cupcake liners.
 I just put them on a tray and they disappeared quick!

 I’m not a huge fan of food dyes so I looked for projects that didn’t involve too many of them.
 These fruit kabobs hit the spot.
 Even better, my kids who never want to try new foods both tried all three of the fruits in this project and they both decided they liked at least one.
 That’s a major win in my book!

-There are two bike events happening this year.
-Abita is having a bike parade tomorrow and participating kids will receive a small snowball.
-On the fourth Madisonville will have their Old Fashioned Fourth Event which also includes a bike parade.
-And A few streamers from the corner store are all you really need, but let your imagination run wild.
+On the fourth Madisonville will have their Old Fashioned Fourth Event which typically includes a bike parade.
+A few streamers from the corner store are all you really need, but let your imagination run wild.
 You can also print these bike decorations from Martha Stewart and just follow the directions that go with them.

 You might have everything you need for this little project in the house already.
 The materials are messy, but you do it outside and everything washes right off.
 If you don’t have a box lying around the house you can always use a piece of poster board to create your pattern.
 There’s a short video below to show you exactly how to do it.

 These fireworks won’t even scare your dog!
 All you need is some paint (I recommend tempra for kid crafts) and some adorable hands.
 You can get the full instructions for this project over at Ava’s Alphabet.

 So there you go.
 The epitome of easy ideas to help you celebrate the good ole USA.
 Forget the stress, have fun, and enjoy your family!